Varicose Veins – what are they and how can they be treated?

 Understanding Varicose Veins: An Overview

-Varicose present as enlarged, twisted veins, typically on the legs and feet.
-These venous abnormalities are not only aesthetically displeasing but are indicative of underlying venous valve issues.
+Varicose veins present as enlarged, twisted veins, typically on the legs and feet.
+These venous abnormalities are not only aesthetically displeasing but are also indicative of underlying venous valve issues.
 With time, they tend to enlarge and become more swollen.
 The veins under the skin, which feed these visible varicosities, suffer from valve malfunction.

 It’s a common condition, with one in three individuals encountering varicose veins during their lifetime.
-They present a spectrum of issues ranging from cosmetic concerns like unsightly thread veins to more severe manifestations like large painful varicose veins and even skin ulcers.
+They present a spectrum of issues ranging from cosmetic concerns like unsightly thread veins to more severe manifestations like large, painful varicose veins and even skin ulcers.
 The impact varies among individuals; some may shy away from wearing shorts, while others might experience bleeding and ulcers.

 The mechanism of venous blood flow is regulated by tiny valves within the veins, ensuring a one-directional flow from your foot to your heart.
 However, valve failure disrupts this mechanism, causing blood to flow backwards and accumulate in the veins, resulting in swelling, enlargement, and the characteristic bulging appearance.